folletto95/MeshPlotter/README.md

 environment.
 The file controls:

 - **mqtt** – broker address, credentials, protocol version and the list of topics to subscribe to (string or array).
+Set `embedded_broker: true` to launch a lightweight broker with [amqtt](https://github.com/beerfactory/hbmqtt) inside the application.
 TLS options are available through the `tls` section.
 - **storage** – path to the SQLite database file.
 Use `:memory:` for an in‑memory instance.
 - **web** – web server host, port and optional CORS support.